Current status of MSSM Higgs sector with LHC 13 TeV data: Parameter space and current bounds

 The future runs are expected to strengthen the existing upper limits on production cross-section times branching fraction, which would lead to a lower value of $\sigma_{Obs}^{UL}$.
-As a result, the ratio $\sigma_{Obs}^{UL}/\sigma_{MSSM}$ would attain lower values compared to the present one and one will observe a color shift in Fig.~\ref{H_hh}(a) and Fig.~\ref{H_hh}(b) with more dark blue colored points.
-The High luminosity LHC($\sim$ 3000 fb$^{-1}$) will be able to probe the region where $M_A \lesssim 500$ GeV for $\tan \beta \lesssim 8$~\cite{Bhattacherjee:2015sga}.
+As a result, the ratio $\sigma_{Obs}^{UL}/\sigma_{MSSM}$ would get lowered in both Fig.~\ref{H_hh}(a) and Fig.~\ref{H_hh}(b) and may be able to constrain the parameter space.
+We expect the $ H \rightarrow hh$ decay mode to play a significant role in the search of heavy Higgs boson in low $\tan{\beta}$ and low $M_{A}$ region in high luminosity LHC (HL-LHC).
+It has been shown that the HL-LHC ($\sim$ 3000 fb$^{-1}$) will be able to probe the region $M_A \lesssim 500$ GeV for $\tan \beta \lesssim 8$~\cite{Bhattacherjee:2015sga}.